hamsternz/Artix-7-HDMI-processing/README.txt

 Known issues:
  - Currently extracts only two channels of audio

  - Does not adjust PLL settings for input clock, so the PLL is run slightly out of spec.

  - Image may re-sync after a few seconds if it receives errors.

  - The audio meters are drawn twice as tall in interlaced modes

- - A false VSYNC pulse is causing the meters to be displayed more than once.
+ - A false VSYNC pulse is causing the meters to be displayed more than once when some content is shown.
+Very weird, but I want to leave this in for now so I can find the root cause.

+ - There are timings errors, as generating 148.5MHz HDMI using the Artix-7 chip is actualy out of spec.
+Expect seven failing paths and about 20ns of negative slack

 ------------------------------------------------------------------------------------
 -- The MIT License (MIT)